Fast and exact simulations of stochastic epidemics on static and temporal networks: Results

 In an activity-driven network model, nodes stochastically alternate between an active and inactive state.
-All of their links are removed when they are inactivated.
-Nodes form new connections upon activation.
+Nodes lose all of their links when they are inactivated and form new connections upon activation.
 We here focus on a specific model inspired from Ref.~\cite{cai2024epidemic}.
 The network model is defined as follows.
-Initially, the network consists of $N$ inactive nodes, each with vanishing degree.
-A node becomes active at a constant rate $a$.
-Upon activation, a node connects to $m$ other nodes, selected uniformly at random.
-These target nodes may not be necessarily active.
-An active node reverts to inactive at a constant rate $b$, removing all of its links in the process.
+Inactive nodes becomes active at a constant rate $a$, and active nodes deactivate at constant rate $b$.
+Upon activation, a node connects to $m$ other nodes, selected uniformly at random and not necessarily active.
+Upon deactivation of a node, all its links are severed.
+Before starting an epidemic on such networks, we simulate the network dynamics until a steady-state is reached.

-We run SIR and SIS models on such activity network.
-The epidemic is seeded with a single infection after the activity dynamics has reached a steady state, as indicated by a constant average degree, see Fig.~\ref{fig:example-activity-driven}a.
-We find that the computational time scales approximately linearly with the network size as expected, see Fig.~\ref{fig:example-activity-driven}b.
-For moderately large network size ($N=10^5$), approximately 62\% of computational time is devoted to the activity dynamics versus 31\% for simulating the epidemic, with the remaining 7\% devoted to notify the epidemic process of the appearance of new active links.
+We run SIR and SIS models on such an activity network, see Fig.~\ref{fig:example-activity-driven}a.
+The epidemic is seeded with a single infection after the activity dynamics has reached a steady state, as indicated by a constant average degree.
+The computational time scales approximately linearly with the network size as expected, see Fig.~\ref{fig:example-activity-driven}b.
+For moderately large network size ($N=10^5$), approximately 62\% of computational time is devoted to the activity dynamics, 31\% for simulating the epidemic, and the remaining 7\% to notify the epidemic process of the appearance of new active links.
 This means that the main computational cost is due to updating the temporal network, while the epidemic algorithm is rather efficient.
 To confirm this, we measure the average time it takes to run an epidemic on an equivalent static network.
 When the activity driven network is in equilibrium, there are on average $N \langle k\rangle /2$ links at any given time where $\langle k \rangle =m \left((a+b)^2+b^2\right)/(a+b)^3$ \cite{cai2024epidemic}.
 In our simulations this gives $\langle k \rangle=0.27$.
 A static network with the same average degree would on average not support an epidemic outbreak due to the lack of a giant component.
 We thus consider a \ER ~network with $\langle k \rangle=10$ to ensure an exponential outbreak.
 As expected, the computational time on these static networks is much lower than the temporal ones, see Fig.~\ref{fig:example_empirical_temporal_network}b.